N0amLevi/Organizer/README.md

 - [x] Seperate files by extension to folders
 - [ ] Reduce the size of the .exe file
 - [ ] Seperate files by group (etc. Videos, Images, Audio)
+- [ ] Undo changes that were done by the program

 ## Project status
 This project was created to learn python better so don't expect the code to be top of the line or the program to be better than the alternatives.